MicrosoftDocs/security/zero-trust/endpoints.md

 6. Learn [advanced ways to set up PowerBI visualizations](https://docs.microsoft.com/mem/intune/developer/reports-proc-create-with-odata#create-a-treemap-visualization).

-### V. Access control is gated on device risk for both corporate and BYO devices
+### V. Access control is gated on endpoint risk for both corporate devices and BYOD

 #### Corporate devices are enrolled with a cloud enrollment service such as DEP, Android Enterprise, or Windows AutoPilot